 Today, The Bridge of the Gods connects two states, Oregon on the south bank and Washington on the north bank, the Columbia River is their boundary line.

-The bridge also connects the 2600 mile Pacific Crest Trail forged through three states, originating at the Canadian border and running south through Washington, Oregon and California, to its end at the Mexican border.
+The bridge also connects the 2600 mile Pacific Crest Trail forged through three states, originating at the Canadian border and running south through Washington, Oregon and California, to its end at Mexico's border.

 Crossing this toll bridge is like taking a trek back in time, a memory worth making.

 One of the most fascinating parts of this journey begins at the end of Old Columbia River Drive in Hood River, Oregon, “The Wind Surfing Capital of the World” and one of National Geographic’s top 100 adventure towns in America.

 There is so much to see and do here . . . but that’s a topic for another road trip article.
 Right now, we’re focusing on the Historic Columbia River Highway.